Monastery Volunteering Program

 Arrival & Orientation

-Upon your arrival in Kathmandu you will be collected at the airport and delivered to your accommodation.
+Upon arrival at either airport, you will be collected by the local team and transported to your accommodation.
 Time permitting you will receive an orientation to help you settle in and provide an opportunity to ask any questions you may have.
 A representative from the local team will fill you in on local and regional customs, traveling, rules and recommendations and, of course, what to expect from your volunteering experience.

-The following morning our local representative will collect you from the accommodation and assist you onto the bus to Pokhara.
+If arriving into Kathmandu, you will be collected from the accommodation the following morning by our local team who will assist you onto the bus to Pokhara.
 The bus journey takes roughly 7 hours and includes stops for both breakfast and lunch.
 Previous volunteers have described the bus trip as quite an adventure!

 The Pokhara coordinator will meet you when you arrive and answer any questions about your volunteering placement, the local surroundings and anything else you may need.
 Finally you will be taken to the Monastery where you can settle in, familiarise yourself with the surroundings and meet the monks with whom you will be working.